Fast Exact k-Means, k-Medians and Bregman Divergence Clustering in 1D: Introduction

+In this paper we present an overview of different 1D $k$-Means algorithms.
+We show how to reduce the space for the presented dynamic programming algorithm and how this leads to a simple data structure that uses $O(n)$ space and can report an optimal $k$-Means clustering for any $k$ in $O(n)$ time.
+We generalize the fast algorithms for $k$-Means to all Bregman Divergences and the Absolute Distance cost function.
+Finally, we give a practical comparison of the algorithms and discuss the outcome.
+The main purpose of this paper is clarifying the current state of algorithms for 1D $k$-Means both in theory and practice, introducing a regularized version of 1D $k$-Means, and generalizing the results to more distance measures.
+All algorithms and proofs for $k$-Means generalize to handle the weighted version of the $k$-Means cost (Equation \ref{eq:km_weighed}) considered in \cite{Wu_quant}.
+For simplicity, we present the algorithms only for the standard unweighted definition of the $k$-Means cost.

-The main results of this paper are new fast algorithms for 1D $k$-Means.
-First we give an algorithm that computes the optimal $k$-Means clustering that runs in $O(n\log n + k n)$ time using optimal $O(n)$ space, or $O(k n)$ time if the input is already sorted.
-The algorithm also computes the cost of the optimal clustering using $k'$ clusters for all $k' \leq k$.
+We start by giving the dynamic programming formulation \cite{wang2011ckmeans, Wu_quant} that yields an $O(kn^2)$ time algorithm.
+We then describe how \cite{Wu_quant} improves this to an algorithm that runs in $O(n\log n + k n)$, or $O(k n)$ time if the input is already sorted.
+Both algorithms compute the cost of the optimal clustering using $k'$ clusters for all $k' \leq k$.
 This is relevant for instance for model selection of the right $k$.
-This is an improvement by a factor of $n$ in time and $k$ in space compared to the existing solution (which also supports computing the cost for all $k' \leq k$.
-The constant factors hidden by the $O$-notation are small and we expect this algorithm to be very efficient in practice.
-Second, we show how to compute an optimal $k$-Means clustering in $n2^{O(\sqrt{\lg \lg n \lg k})}$ time using $O(n)$ space.
-This algorithm is mainly of theoretical interest as we expect constants to be rather large.
-As opposed to the $O(kn)$ time algorithm, this algorithm does not compute the optimal costs for using $k'$ clusters for all $k' \leq k$.
+Second, we present the reduction from 1D $k$-Means to the shortest path graph problem considered in \cite{Schieber}, that yields a 1D $k$-Means clustering algorithm that uses $n2^{O(\sqrt{\lg \lg n \lg k})}$ time for $k=\Omega(\lg n)$ and $O(n)$ space.
+In contrast to the $O(kn)$ time algorithm, this algorithm does not compute the optimal costs for using $k'$ clusters for all $k' \leq k$.
+Finally, we present an algorithm using $O(n \lg U)$ time and linear space, where $\lg U$ is the number bits used to represent each input point.

+For comparison, in 1D, Lloyd's algorithm takes $O(t k \lg n)$ time if the input is sorted, where $t$ is the number of rounds before convergence.
+For reasonable values of $k$ the time is usually sublinear and extremely fast.
+However Lloyd's algorithm does not necessarily compute the optimal clustering, it is only a heuristic.
+The algorithms considered in this paper compute the \emph{optimal} clustering quickly, so even for large $n$ and $k$ we do not need to settle for approximation or uncertainty about the quality of the clustering.

-The $n2^{O(\sqrt{\lg \lg n \lg k})}$ time algorithm relates to a natural regularized version of $k$-Means clustering where instead of specifying the number of clusters beforehand, we instead specify a cost of using an extra cluster and then minimize the cost of the clustering plus the cost of the number of clusters used.
-Formally, the problem is as follows: Given $\X=\{x_1,...,x_n\}\subset \R$ and $\lambda$, compute the optimal regularized clustering:
+The $n2^{O(\sqrt{\lg \lg n \lg k})}$ and the $O(n\lg U)$ time algorithms for 1D $k$-Means are based on a natural regularized version of $k$-Means clustering where instead of specifying the number of clusters beforehand, we instead specify a per cluster cost and then minimize the cost of the clustering plus the cost of the number of clusters used.
+Formally, the problem is as follows: Given $\X=\{x_1,...,x_n\}\subset \R$ and a non-negative real number $\lambda \in \mathbb{R}^+$, compute the optimal regularized clustering: